Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

-**Burwwod releases updates to the portal every two weeks and tracks the details of these release on the Release Notes page:**
+**Burwood releases updates to the portal every two weeks and tracks the details of these release on the Release Notes page:**
 <br>